 Need for Cloud Testing – Issues and Challenges

 Cloud testing typically involves monitoring and reporting on real-world user traffic conditions as well as load balance and stress testing for a range of simulated usage conditions.
-The availability of virtual machines eases the process of setting up, using, reusing and running test setups.
+The availability of virtual machines eases the process of setting up, using, reusing, and running test setups.
 Complex test setups are available as stacked templates, making it easy to integrate complex automation into various processes to build complex cloud testing systems.

 Cloud testing is under constant evolution, continuously bringing in new opportunities and challenges.
-It reduces the need for hardware and software resources and offers a flexible and efficient alternative to the traditional testing.
-Finally, moving testing to the cloud is seen as a safe bet as it does not include sensitive corporate data and has minimal impact on the organizations business activities.
+It reduces the need for hardware and software resources and offers a flexible and efficient alternative to traditional testing.
+Finally, moving testing to the cloud is seen as a safe bet as it does not include sensitive corporate data and has minimal impact on the organization’s business activities.
 Migration of self-testing to the cloud would bring about a notion of test support as-a-service.